 Launching the Artworks

 Inspired by community meetings, stakeholder conversations, and their own extensive research, the artists developed the vision, concept, and form of their artworks.
 Ongoing conversation and collaboration with their partnering organization informed each artist’s final design proposal.
 The proposals were officially approved in early 2020.
 Due to the COVID-19 pandemic that arose shortly after the proposals were approved, the artists and the partnering organizations have had to reevaluate the activities and their capacity to implement the projects as they were originally planned.
-The final projects are being launched between the fall of 2020 and summer of 2021.
+The final projects were ultimately launched between the fall of 2020 and 2021.